-As requested by the Ministry of the Environment, Conservation and Parks, MECP (formerly the Ministry of the Environment and Climate Change, MOECC), a revised surface monitoring program was recommended for the WRIC in December 2013.
+As requested by the MECP, a revised surface monitoring program was recommended for the WRIC in December 2013.
 A summary of the response to the MECP, including the revised monitoring are provided in Section 8.9.
 On March 6, 2014, the City met with the MECP to discuss the Public Drop off facility (PDO) application.
 It was agreed that sampling at the WRIC Detention Pond 1 (SW 2 and SW 3) would be discontinued.
 Detention Pond 2 (SW1) would only be sampled once the levels in the pond reached 0.46 m above the pond invert and that the SWM pond (TP1(out)) would continue to be sampled monthly.
-During 2018, monitoring of surface water runoff into Detention Pond 2 (SW 1) was completed on January 23 and February 20 only since the water level was below 0.46 m for the remainder of the year.
-On January 23 and February 20, the pond level was measured above the trigger and samples were collected at SW1, however, no discharge occurred.
+During 2019, monitoring of surface water runoff into Detention Pond 2 (SW 1) was completed on May 10 and June 6 only even though the water level was below 0.46 m (dry for the remainder of the year and frozen in December).
+On May 10 and June 6, the pond levels were measured at 0.35 m and 0.28 m, respectively, following a rain event of at least 15 mm.
+Nevertheless, as due diligence, samples were collected at SW1.
+No discharge occurred.
 The results of the surface water monitoring are discussed in Section 8.8.

 Surface water sampling is undertaken on a monthly basis in the East pond (SWM) for the parameters (excluding organics) shown in Table 6.
-Organic sampling of the SWM and East pond surface water stations was conducted on June 28, 2018.
+Organic sampling of the SWM and East pond surface water stations was conducted on April 16, 2019 and July 18, 2019.
 During each month, sampling will be undertaken unless stagnant conditions occur (no discharge).
 Measurements of discharge, surface water runoff events and overall conditions of the detention ponds (e.g., dry, or stagnant water) will be documented on a weekly basis throughout each month.
-One surface water station in the SWM pond was monitored by the City staff in 2018; TP1 (out), located at the discharge at the north end of the pond.
-2018 monthly inorganic monitoring was conducted at TP1(out) from January to December and twice in August (13 events).
+One surface water station in the SWM pond was monitored by the City staff in 2019; TP1 (out), located at the discharge at the north end of the pond.
+2019 monthly inorganic monitoring was conducted at TP1(out) from April to November (nine events).
+TP1(out) was not sampled from January to March and in December due to ice/snow cover or frozen conditions.
 As per condition 5 (3), TP1(out) surface water sampling is also to include at least three wet events per year (as defined by 15 mm of rain in the previous 24 hours) of which two must occur within May to September for TSS.
-This sampling was completed during the July, two August and September 2018 monitoring events.
-There were no wet events in May and June.
+This sampling was completed during the May 10, June 6 and July 18, 2019 monitoring events.
+There were no wet events in August and September.

-The existing surface water pond ("East Pond" in Figure 1) was sampled from January to December and twice in August (for inorganic parameters shown on Table 6).
+The existing surface water pond ("East Pond" in Figure 1) was sampled from April to November (for inorganic parameters shown on Table 6).
+The East Pond was not sampled from January to March and in December due to ice/snow cover or frozen conditions.
 The East Pond setting is similar to the other on-site ponds (influenced by road salting) though it is within a different catchment area.
 As suggested by the MECP, surface water quality from the samples collected from the in the East Pond (designated EPTS-01) can be considered as background surface water quality as it is upstream of both facilities13 and will be used as comparison to the on-site surface water features.